LihuelTroncoso/small-excercise-java/README.md

 # small-project-java

-This is a small project I made at Objects-Oriented Programming
+This is a small excercise I made at Objects-Oriented Programming

 # Technologies